-Honey shows no advantages compared to standard antibiotics in trial on patients with kidney failureOctober 9th, 2013 in Diseases, Conditions, Syndromes /
+Honey shows no advantages compared to standard antibiotics in trial on patients with kidney failureOctober 9, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Applying medical grade honey to wound sites in patients undergoing peritoneal dialysis—a procedure used to clean the blood in patients with kidney failure—shows no advantages over standard antibiotic use, according to new results published in The Lancet Infectious Diseases.

 The research, which is the first time honey has been tested as an antibacterial agent in peritoneal dialysis, will disappoint clinicians who had hoped that honey might offer a better alternative to antibiotics for this procedure.
 Peritoneal dialysis is an important treatment for individuals with kidney failure, whereby a catheter is inserted into the peritoneum (the thin membrane which surrounds the organs in the abdomen) and dialysis is used to clean the blood in the absence of functioning kidneys.

 Worldwide, peritoneal dialysis is used in more than 200 000 patients annually with end-stage kidney failure, but further uptake of the procedure has been limited due to the risks of infection, either at the site of catheter insertion, or of the peritoneum itself (peritonitis).
 This type of infection can have life-threatening consequences, and although it is usually treated with antibiotics, the types of antibiotics which are suitable for use in these circumstances are effective against only a narrow range of infections, and are increasingly contributing to antibiotic resistance.